Elstargo00/caterpillars-movement/README.md

 # consider its inconsistency in variables (eg. old_front_position, old_middle_position).
 This make it hard to write for loop to scale
 ```

-Could it be the nature is optimized?
+Could it be that nature is optimized?

-By resisting the it, things are much more complicated
+By resisting it, things become much more complicated.